silex-pro/vue-daterange-picker-light/docs/README.md

 import DateRangePicker from 'vue-daterange-picker-light'
-//you need to import the CSS manually (in case you want to override it) import 'vue-daterange-picker-light/dist/vue-daterange-picker-light.css'
+//you need to import the CSS manually (in case you want to override it) import 'vue-daterange-picker-light/dist/vue-daterange-picker-light.css' import { eo } from 'date-fns/locale' // import your locale

 export default {
     components: { DateRangePicker },